fixture-py/fixture/docs/source/using-dataset.rst

     ...     class brian_herbert(frank_herbert):
     ...         first_name = "Brian"

-This is useful for adhering to the DRY principle (Don't Repeat Yourself) as well as for `testing edge cases`_.
+This is useful for keeping code simple and hand-coding foreign key dependencies.

 .. note::
     The primary key value will not be inherited from a row.
 See